Client-Side Web SDK

 Validate the Mobile Phone

-In the AuthFinishStep, you’ll specify a function to call once the possession checks are complete on the mobile phone.
-This endpoint on your backend server will then call the Validate()
+, you’ll specify a function to call once the possession checks complete on the mobile phone.
+This endpoint on your back end server calls the Validate()

 function to validate the phone number.
 If it was successful, the server returns the results from the Challenge()

-function that will include user information.
-Included below are a few example fields that return and then are pre-filled on a form for the user to verify.
+function including customer information.
+Refer to the following example fields that return and then prefill on a form for the customer to verify.
 The AuthFinishStep

 then completes.
 In the event of cancellation, the server makes a call to the Validate()